-The assessment is divided into sections and will involve a meeting with an officer who will ask approximately 30 questions over a 60-minute period.
+The assessment is divided into 6 sections and will involve a meeting with an officer who will verbally ask 30 questions over a 60-minute period, with 2 questions requiring a written answer.
+Applicants will be required to show their answers to the officer and a screenshot will be taken of the answers to be kept on their file.
 Whilst the pass mark is 80% the tester does have discretion to fail an applicant regardless of this score based on public safety grounds.

-- 3.3.1 A suitability test pass is only valid for a period of six (6) months.
-If a driver licence has not been granted within a period of six (6) months following the successful pass, a further suitability test pass will be required prior to a licence being granted. - 3.3.2 Further details of the respective tests are set out in Part 5 of this policy.
+3.3.1 A suitability test pass is only valid for a period of six (6) months.
+If a driver licence has not been granted within a period of six (6) months following the successful pass, a further suitability test pass will be required prior to a licence being granted.

-- 3.4 Driving proficiency and qualifications - 3.4.1 The Council believes that as a profession, taxi and private hire drivers have a special responsibility for the safe transportation of fare paying passengers.
-The Council has made it a mandatory requirement for all new applicants to take and pass the Taxi Driver Assessment Test , this test is carried out by the Blue lamp Trust and applicants can make a booking at www.bluelamptrust.org.uk - 3.4.2 If the officer who has delegated responsibility for licensing matters, when considering enforcement action related to driving standards, decides that a licence holder's driving standard calls into question their ability to remain a licensed driver, they may require the driver to pass a suitable driving assessment. - 3.5 Medical examination - 3.5.1 In order to promote the Council's public safety licensing objective, it will be a requirement to produce a medical assessment from a registered medical practitioner confirming the applicant/licence holder's fitness to drive if: - (i) The applicant is a new driver (irrespective of age) or - (ii) at age 45 (certificate must be produced every 5 years) until the age of 65 when the medical assessment must be done annually - (iii) The applicant/licence holder has a health condition that may impact upon their ability to drive a taxi or private hire vehicle
+- 3.3.2 Further details of the respective tests are set out in Part 5 of this policy. - 3.4 Driving proficiency and qualifications - The Council believes that as a profession, taxi and private hire drivers have a special 3.4.1 responsibility for the safe transportation of fare paying passengers.
+The Council has made it a mandatory requirement for all new applicants to take and pass the Taxi Driver Assessment Test, this test is carried out by the Blue lamp Trust and applicants can make a booking at www.bluelamptrust.org.uk - 3.4.3 If the officer who has delegated responsibility for licensing matters, when considering enforcement action related to driving standards, decides that a licence holder's driving standard calls into question their ability to remain a licensed driver, they may require the driver to pass a suitable driving assessment. - 3.5 Medical examination - In order to promote the Council's public safety licensing objective, it will be a 3.5.1 requirement to produce a medical assessment from a registered medical practitioner confirming the applicant/licence holder's fitness to drive if: - (i) The applicant is a new driver (irrespective of age) or - (ii) at age 45 (certificate must be produced every 5 years) until the age of 65 when the medical assessment must be done annually - The applicant/licence holder has a health condition that may impact upon their (iii) ability to drive a taxi or private hire vehicle